Auto Scaling

 Summary

 Auto-scaling is a versatile feature for managing demand on cluster resources.
 It enables your Kubernetes cluster to scale up or down when needed in response to changes in workload.
-It ensures that your application can cope with increased load and more importantly that you only use the resources you need.
+It ensures that your application can cope with increased demand from deployments, and that you only pay for the resources you need.